dpizzuto/DPPReachability/README.md

 In every class where you are need to check connection, you can retrieve singleton and then check the BOOL property <code>isReachable</code> that indicate when connection available or not.

 It's also possibile to use Blocks, called when the OS lost or retrieve the connection, to accomplish some operation.
-You use Blocks invoking the method
+You set Blocks, once per class when DPPReachability are used, invoking the method

 <code>- (void)setupReachableBlock:(DPPReacheableBlock)reachBlock unreachableBlock:(DPPUnreacheableBlock)unreachBlock</code>